All Episodes

 I guess that must have been something that was going on after Hurricane Katrina.

-Uh the Salmon River Chocolate Company donated their time and made the chocolates for us for free, said Whitney Johnson.
+The Salmon River Chocolate Company donated their time and made the chocolates for us for free, said Whitney Johnson.

-Some guy named Stoker.
+Now, the president was some guy named Stoker.

-Whatever it is, named Stoker.
+Somebody named Stoker.

-Uh who is this Stoker guy?
+Who is this Stoker guy?

-I want to get this right to Brandon Stoker.
+I want to get this right.

 One student voicing his disapproval of the incident.

-Brandon Stoker emailed Boise State University officials and the Arbiter Thursday calling the incident a scandal.
+Brandon Stoker emailed Boise State University officials and the arbiter Thursday calling the incident a scandal.

-I'm completely embarrassed and outraged by this most recent incident perpetrated by the women's center.
+I'm completely embarrassed and outraged by this most recent incident perpetrated by the Women's Center.

 Brandon, I know how you feel, but this is just the kind of thing that might cause more men to enroll out there.

-$236 a month in Social Security.
+All right, 12 kids, $236 a month in Social Security.

-But one night, in 1980, Mary Ann Wright said she was inspired to feed the hungry.
+But one night in 1980, Mary Ann Wright said she was inspired to feed the hungry.

-So I guess her kids starved because she took her check and purchased Thanksgiving dinner for 300 homeless people, and for the next two years continued to use her payments to feed the hungry.
+So I guess her kids starved because she took her check and purchased Thanksgiving dinner for 300 homeless people.

 Organizers cited her compassion after businesses followed Wright's lead and chipped in, giving her enough by 1984 to start her own foundation.

-Okay, I guess you could say it's her money, but social yeah, okay.
+Okay, I guess you could say it's her money, but social, yeah, okay, I don't even want to go there.

-She said, I thank God for calling me, waking me, and telling me to feed the hungry, said Wright 84.
+She said, I thank God for calling me, waking me, and telling me to feed the hungry, said Wright84.

-It is the joy of my life to be able to help someone if only a little bit.
+It is the joy of my life to be able to help someone, if only a little bit.

-The uh 12 winners, seven adults and five teenagers, also includes a nun who gave up her affluent life in Beverly Hills to live in a 10 by 10 foot cell to aid Mexico's prisoners and a 13-year-old Connecticut boy who provides computers to the poor by recycling outdated ones.
+The 12 winners, seven adults and five teenagers, also includes a nun who gave up her affluent life in Beverly Hills to live in a 10 by 10 foot cell to aid Mexico's prisoners and a 13-year-old Connecticut boy who provides computers to the poor by recycling outdated ones.

-And I read this whole story about the caring institute.
+And I read this whole story about the Caring Institute.

 Well, now that's a different name for it.

-There's a caring hall of fame.
+There's a caring Hall of Fame.

-And I read the whole story, and I don't know where it is.
+And I read the whole story and I don't know where it is.

-Where is the induction ceremony?
+Where's the induction ceremony?

 Where do you go if you want to visit the Hall of Fame of Caring?